Generic Name: buprenorphine transdermal (skin patch) (BUE pre NOR feen)

 constipation, nausea, vomiting;

-headache, dizziness, drowsiness, feeling tired; or
+headache, dizziness, drowsiness, tiredness; or

 redness, itching, or rash where the patch was worn.